rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

 5. Click on ‘copy data to other column’.
 Select ‘Id’.
 In the pop-up, select ‘Label’.
 You now have your edges labelled.

-6. Just as you did above, now import NODES (Women-names.csv)
+6. Just as you did above, now import NODES `women-names.csv`.

 7. Making sure you're on the Nodes page in the data laboratory, copy ID to Label to that your nodes are labelled.